 A statement of revenues, expenses, and changes in fund net assets provides information about the Fund's financial activities during the year.
 Revenues and expenses are classified as either operating or nonoperating, and all changes in net assets are reported.
 Generally, charges for services and other fees generated for issuing zoning permits and enforcing building, zoning, and land development rules and regulations are considered to be operating revenues.
-Other revenues, such as interest income, are not generated from operations and are considered to be nonoperating revenues.
+Other revenues, such as investment income, are not generated from operations and are considered to be nonoperating revenues.
+Operating expenses include employee compensation, general and administrative expenses, and depreciation on capital assets.
+Other expenses, such as the loss on disposal of equipment, are considered to be nonoperating expenses.